 When creating a parenting plan, Washington State courts take the following seven factors into consideration:

-Many decision have to be considered: living arrangements, vacations, school, summer break, learning to drive, piercings, tattoos, extracurricular activities, military and more.
-As different as each family is, as diverse as family traditions are, each parenting plan is that unique.
+You will want to consider many circumstances: living arrangements, vacations, school, summer break arrangements, summer camp, learning to drive, piercings, tattoos, extracurricular activities, military service before the age of 18, and virtually any other major decision that may come up between now and adulthood.
+As different as each family is, as diverse as every family’s traditions are, each parenting plan is equally unique.